wragge/dfat-documents-web/_volumes/volume-7-1944/179-curtin-to-combined-chiefs-of-staff.md

 9\.
 As Australia is in a sphere of American strategic responsibility, Mr. Churchill agreed that I should discuss the matter in Washington.

-_ COMBINED CHIEFS OF STAFF]
+ _

 1 Document 161.

 _

-_ [AA:A3300/TI, 1944 WAR:AUSTRALIAN EFFORT.
-DISCUSSIONS WITH_
+ _[AA:A3300/TI, 1944 WAR:AUSTRALIAN EFFORT.
+DISCUSSIONS WITH COMBINED CHIEFS OF STAFF]_